-Yeast infections usually occur in warm, moist parts of the body, such as the mouth and moist areas of skin.
+Yeast infections usually happen in warm, moist parts of the body, such as the mouth and moist areas of skin.
 When they cause an infection in the vagina, it is known as vulvovaginal candidiasis.
-Vaginal yeast infections are common among growing girls.
-About 75% of all females have a yeast infection at some point in their lives.
+Vaginal yeast infections are common among growing girls, and about 75% of all females will have a yeast infection at some point in their lives.

-Vaginal yeast infections can cause pain, itching, redness, a thick white vaginal discharge, pain during urination, and sometimes whitish patches on the skin of the vaginal area.
-In most cases, yeast infections can be prevented by keeping the vaginal area clean and dry.
+Vaginal yeast infections can cause pain, itching, redness, a thick white vaginal discharge, pain during urination (peeing), and sometimes whitish patches on the skin of the vaginal area.
+Yeast infections often can be prevented by keeping the vaginal area clean and dry.

 If your daughter has a vaginal yeast infection, her doctor can prescribe proper treatment that can clear up the symptoms in a couple of days and cure the infection within a week.